 Dermaplaning is just like shaving off the tiny hairs on the face.
 When it grows back, it will be the same consistency it was before.

-Peach fuzz is naturally light in color and is typically not noticeable.
-Upon close inspection and under bright light, you may be able to notice them when you apply your makeup.
+Peach fuzz is naturally light in color and is typically not very noticeable.
+Upon close inspection and under bright light, you may be able to notice the fuzz when you apply your makeup.

 It will grow back as thin and as light as it was before.